roryprimrose/ModelBuilder/README.md

 - StringValueGenerator
 - SuburbValueGenerator
 - TimeZoneValueGenerator
+- UriValueGenerator

 Some of these generators create values using random data (string, guid, numbers etc).
 Entity type properties (names, addresses etc) use an embedded resource of 2,000 records as the data source to then pick pseudo-random information to provide better quality values.

+### Creation rules

+Creation rules are simple rules that bypass creating values using an IValueGenerator or an ITypeCreator.
+Most often they are used when creating a custom IBuildStrategy via BuildStrategyCompiler.
+Implementing a custom IValueGenerator or ITypeCreator is the preferred method if more complexity is required than simple creation rules (such as always making a property on a type a static value).

 ### Ignore rules